ItsJonQ/wordpress-design-guidelines/docs/project-structure.md

 This project uses [Gatsby](https://www.gatsbyjs.org/) to build the site.
 During local development, Gatsby spins up a server and handles rendering and live reloading when code or a file is updated.

-Unless you're updating Gatsby compile related things, you can find the project files under the `src/` directory.
+Unless you're updating Gatsby compile related things, you can find the project files under the `src/` and `content/` directories.

 ```
+content/
 src/
 	| components/
 	| data/